 Pursuant to the Decree #339 of July 11, 1989 of the Armenian SSR Council of Ministers, on the basis of the related departments and chairs of the Yerevan Polytechnic Institute, the Architectural/Construction Institute was established which was renamed as the Yerevan State University of Architecture and Construction in July 2000.
 The basic goal for creating a separate architectural and construction higher education institution was further improvement in preparing specialists of architecture and civil construction as well as the development of the construction industry and architecture and construction science in Armenia.

-In June, 2002, the 80th anniversary of the Yerevan State University of Architecture and Construction was celebrated, which was attended by representatives of RA universities, CIS delegates and guests from the US, Canada, France, Italy and other countries.
+In October, 2016, the 95th anniversary of the national university of architecture and construction of Armenia was celebrated, which was attended by representatives of RA universities, CIS delegates and guests from the US, Canada, France, Italy and other countries.

 During the 97 years of the history, starting from the Technical Faculty of the Yerevan State University up to today’s National University of Architecture and Construction of Armenia, the university has produced around 30,000 graduates mainly with architectural and construction specialties.
 Most of them had a decent contribution in the architectural and construction development of the country, have become researchers, skillful organizers of design and construction activities, have been leading the development processes in this field.
 Starting from 1966, about 967 foreign students have acquired qualification of architects and constructors.
 In whatever country they work now, they uphold the honor of their university and add more recognition for it.
 The good reputation of theNational University of Architecture and Construction of Armenia is proven by the high places that the university’s graduates are ranked during international contests.
 The NUACA diploma is officially recognized by governments of a number of countries.
 NUACAis the only university in Armenia preparing architects and construction engineers of 20 specialties, where the best scholars of relatedfields in Armenia teach.